sfg-autonomous-systems/sfg_agent_devcontainer/readme.md

 2. your project's directory structure should match the directory structure to the extend shown above.
 This also applies to the filenames shown.
 For a reference implementation you may refer to [Smart Factory Grids > Autonomous Systems > Robots > Go2](https://gitlab.hs-esslingen.de/smart-factory-grids/autonomous-systems/robots/go2).

-3. while `user_initialize_command` is executed on the host, `user_install_dependencies` and `user_post_start_command` are executed inside the container.
-Therefore, you cannot reference anythin that resides outside the directory `.devcontainer-user` in the latter two commands.
+3. while `user_initialize_command` is executed on the host, `user_post_start_command` is executed inside the container.
+Therefore, you cannot reference anything that resides outside the directory `.devcontainer-user` in the latter command.